 - the coefficients of the interest rate model,

-- the minimum staking time for token holders,
+- the time weighting rate for the BZRX token

 The Executive is composed of the two leads of the core development team.
 The members of the executive branch will not always be part of the original core development team.
 Representatives may submit proposals to elect new executives.
 However, since this requires the vote of the executives themselves, the model resembles a Web of Trust.
 Much like the executive branch in traditional political systems, the executive has no power to propose or pass proposals on its own.
 Instead, the executive is to simply act as a check on the legislative branch, vetoing malicious proposals and attempts by representatives to form cartels.
 By restricting the powers of the executive to ratifying upgrade proposals and inflation reward distributions, regulatory risk is minimized.
 In the worst case scenario, a regulator could prevent further upgrades to the protocol by apprehending the executive administrator keys.
 To mitigate this risk, executives can be replaced by a unanimous vote of the legislative.
 Replacement of the executive does not require approval of the executive.